-Corporations are always trying hard to prove their eco credentials to the consumer, and in some cases, they actually do it.
-Take advantage of their efforts to save the planet, and save a bit of cash while you’re at it.
+Corporations are always trying hard to prove their eco-credentials to the consumer, and in some cases, they actually do it.
+Take advantage of their efforts to save the planet and save a bit of cash while you’re at it.

 We all have a few cloth bags from the grocery store, but not too many consumers know that they can save money with reusable and refillable containers like cups, cartridges, and bottles.
 Nowadays, it’s pretty popular.
-Check out these businesses that reward you for holding on to their containers.
+Check out these businesses that reward you for holding on to their bottles.

 1. Save that cup